vinceskahan/v5wiki/Raspberry-Pi.md

-## Running weewx on a Raspberry Pi
+## Running WeeWX on a Raspberry Pi

-Running weewx on a Raspberry Pi has become very popular.
-You'll have to look elsewhere for general instructions on setting up your RPi, but there are a few problem specific to weewx.
+Running WeeWX on a Raspberry Pi has become very popular.
+You'll have to look elsewhere for general instructions on setting up your RPi, but here are a few problems that are specific to WeeWX.

 ### Time